 - If there’s an available update, click Upgrade Now

-- Wait for your Mac to install any updates
+- Wait for your Mac to install any updates.

 How to update Safari via the App Store

-Follow these steps to install Safari updates for macOS High Sierra or earlier:
+Here’s the instruction on how to install Safari updates for macOS High Sierra or earlier:

 - Open the App Store, and select the Updates tab